skip to content

 00:19:33 - Chris Ferdinandi

-So it's, it's, it's really, it's designed to be a lot more holistic and Inclusive and provides people with lots of different ways to learn depending on both how they learn best and where they currently are in their process.
+So it's really designed to be a lot more holistic and inclusive and provides people with lots of different ways to learn depending on both how they learn best and where they currently are in their process.
 Because one of the things I've found is that different people need different things at different phases in their learning journey.
-So what you need when you're just starting is very different from when you're maybe you know, kind of heading into mid level in your career.
+So what you need when you're just starting is very different from when you're maybe, you know, kind of heading into mid-level in your career.

 00:19:59 - Scott Steinlage